mystor/git-revise/docs/man.rst

    After applying staged changes, edit <target>'s commit message.

+   This option can be combined with :option:`--interactive` to allow editing of commit messages within the todo list.
+For more information on, see :ref:`interactive-mode`.

 .. option:: -m <msg>, --message <msg>

    Use the given <msg> as the new commit message for <target>.
 If multiple